Thursday, May 23, 2013

 READY?
 Let's get creative ~ ~ ~ ~ ~ ~

-FLAVORS (The following proportions assume you are using the entire package.)
+FLAVORS (The following proportions use the entire 16 oz package.)

 (Variations...add some mint extract, use limes instead)